khmarbaise/site/blog/_posts/2013-04-30-maven-iterations.md

 During my experiences with Maven I had a few moments where I wished having some kind of iterations to go over a list of whatever (servers, environments etc.).

-After some thinking about the problem i have decided to write my own plugin which will solve the problem.
+After some thinking about the problem I have decided to write my own plugin which will solve the problem.
 And now I have created such [plugin][github-iterator-maven-plugin].
 Currently the plugin can be used by using it from the [staging repository][oss-staging-repository] After some feedback i will release it to Maven central.
 If you find some problems with the plugin you can create a [ticket on github][github-iterator-maven-plugin-issues] or write an <a href="mailto:mavenplugin@soebes.de">email to me</a>.
 You